microsoftgraph/msgraph-sdk-powershell/src/Compliance/Compliance/docs/v1.0-beta/Add-MgComplianceEdiscoveryCaseReviewSetQueryTag.md

 		}
 	)
 }
-Add-MgComplianceEdiscoveryCaseReviewSetQueryTag -CaseId $caseId -ReviewSetId $reviewSetId -ReviewSetQueryId $reviewSetQueryId -BodyParameter $params
+Add-MgBetaComplianceEdiscoveryCaseReviewSetQueryTag -CaseId $caseId -ReviewSetId $reviewSetId -ReviewSetQueryId $reviewSetQueryId -BodyParameter $params
 ```

-This example shows how to use the Add-MgComplianceEdiscoveryCaseReviewSetQueryTag Cmdlet.
+This example shows how to use the Add-MgBetaComplianceEdiscoveryCaseReviewSetQueryTag Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS